Intika-Linux-Firewall/Tomoyo-Application-Firewall/README.md

 # ccs-queryd-gui
 Tomoyo Akari CCS Queryd Gui - Using Zenity - Ask Question With Gui Window

-Note : This app need zenity also this tool is just a quick edit/hack to have a gui awaiting having time to develop a full gui app... so don't judge it ;)
+Note : This app need zenity and xdotool also this tool is just a quick edit/hack to have a gui awaiting having time to develop a full gui app... so don't judge it ;)

 **Feature :**